expo/expo/docs/pages/versions/unversioned/sdk/location.md

 Get the current position of the device.

 > **Note:** calling it on iOS causes the location manager to obtain a location fix which may take several seconds.
+Consider using [Location.getLastKnownPositionAsync](#locationgetlastknownpositionasync) if you expect to get a quick response and high accuracy is not required.

 #### Arguments